balucio/LFCS-GNS3-Lab/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or find issues, please submit a pull request or open an issue.
 This is a hobbyist project, and responses to issues or pull requests may be delayed as they will be addressed in my spare time.
 Thank you for your understanding.

+# Disclaimer

+All the material provided in this project is available for free across various sites and Open Source Community channels and adheres to the terms and conditions of the respective open-source licenses.
+No content or files in this project violate any licenses or copyright regulations.

+This project is distributed under the Apache License 2.0, and by using it, you agree to the terms outlined by this license.
+The author assumes no responsibility for any issues that may arise from the use of this material.